yghlc/rs_data_proc/coregistration_siftGPU/coregistration.md

 Here, I built a docker container, based on Ubuntu 14.04, then install SIFTGPU and the program I developed.

+Update: The legacy opengl need display (X server) to run or CUDA to run, so the container does not work, we build to Virtual machine (VirtualBox), with Ubuntu 14.04, to run this.

 ### Install SIFTGPU and ImageMatchsiftGPU